rbutters321/MSBA-Capstone/README.md

   -REG_CITY_NOT_LIVE_CITY

-Based on these results, the customer is most likely to default when -
+Based on these results, the customer is most likely to default when:

   -Client has a high number of enquiries to Credit Bureau about the client one day before application.